 Do your research well in advance and book as soon as you can.
 It is the holiday season so many people may be trying the same strategy.

 Be careful that you are getting the right value for the use of your points.

-For example, in New York, although we had Airbnb credits we could use, we realized we were better paying for two nights accommodation that was decently priced, instead of using our credits.
+For example, in New York, although we had Airbnb credits we could use, we realized we were better off paying for two nights’ accommodation that was decently priced, instead of using our credits.

-It was a $400 difference and those credits would stretch much further in a cheaper destinations.
-And as we were out exploring every day, we couldn’t really utilize the benefits of an Airbnb stay, for example the kitchen!
+It was a $400 difference and those credits would stretch much further in a cheaper destination.
+And, as we were out exploring every day, we couldn’t really utilize the benefits of an Airbnb stay, for example, the kitchen!